numfocus/DISCOVER-Cookbook/DISCOVER/02_minimal_measures.md

 ***As a general rule, we encourage conference organizers to implement all the 🍎 measures and at least one of the ✅ suggestions.***

-Making your conference inclusive and encouraging diversity is a breeze!
+Making your conference inclusive and encouraging diversity is more achievable.
+The measures below are explained in more depth in the other pages of this Cookbook.

 ## What are the easiest and most impactful measures?